LLNL/fudge/doc/html/_sources/tutorial/navigating.rst.txt

 Within a reaction, data like the cross section, list of products, product multiplicity and distribution information can all be accessed by using (hopefully) intuitive names.
-Note, however, that the results are not lists of actual data, instead they are instances of Fudge classes like ``crossSection.component``, ``Q.component``, ``distribution.component``, etc.  This reflects the basic design of GND: each physical quantity can potentially contain more than one form of data including the original 'evaluated' data as well as other types that may be processed by heating, grouping, etc.
+Note, however, that the results are not lists of actual data, instead they are instances of Fudge classes like ``crossSection.component``, ``Q.component``, ``distribution.component``, etc.  This reflects the basic design of GNDS: each physical quantity can potentially contain more than one form of data including the original 'evaluated' data as well as other types that may be processed by heating, grouping, etc.
 Each ``component`` class contains a list of one or more ``form`` instances containing the actual data.